Prashantbadaila12/E-Gadgetstore/README.md

 # E-Gadgetstore
-it is a proper E-gadget store with esewa integration
+it is a proper E-gadget store with Khalti integration